REGIONAL Food bank

 We provide food, as well as organizational and technical support to a countywide network of Partner Food Agencies.
 Our partner agencies consist of emergency food box pantries, group meal sites and a gleaner group.
 There are almost 40 partner agencies in total.
 We work hard to ensure that boxes/meals are nourishing and include a variety of healthy foods such as fresh fruits and vegetables, protein, cereals and whole grains.

-All Food Bank funding comes from community donations, the Oregon Food Bank, United Way Mid-Willamette Valley and other grants awards.
+All Food Bank funding comes from community donations, the Oregon Food Bank, and other grant awards.

 YCAP Food donations come from:

-- Local grocery stores Safeway, Albertsons, Fred Meyer, Grocery Outlet, Roth’s, 7-Eleven and Walmart
+Local grocery stores Safeway, Albertsons, Fred Meyer, Grocery Outlet, Roth’s, 7-Eleven, Walmart, Winco, Harvest Fresh

-- Special donations such as the annual County Fair hog auction
+Special donations such as the annual Yamhill County Youth Livestock auction

 For questions about food assistance, please call 503-472-0457.